Buffering got you down? Looking for some tips to combat broadcast delays caused from streaming? Plagued by syncing issues and need some help?

 Audio is the feature that makes your stream come alive and captures the perfect sound for your broadcast.
 You can capture your audio either from your built-in computer microphone, camera, mobile device, or an external microphone that runs through an audio mixer into your computer.
 Here are a few cable examples:

-Battling with bandwidth
+Internet: battling with bandwidth

 When it comes to broadcasting to your channel page, the most important thing you should always have is a reliable Internet connection.